4 awesome tiered loyalty programs and what you can learn from them

 You're eligible for the lowest tier without any points; the second tier, Gold, has enviable benefits like flexible cancellation, while the highest tier, Diamond, has all kinds of desirable reards including three free Uber Eats deliveries per year and priority pickup at airports.

-Customers also earn three times as many points when they use Uber Black, which incentivizes customers to use those premium services.
+Customers also earn three times as many points when they ride with Uber Black, which incentivizes customers to use those premium services.

-You're probably noticing some recurring features in each of these successful loyalty programs.
+You're probably noticing some recurring attributes in each of these successful loyalty programs.
 Here's a few features you should use in your own program to make sure it's successful.

 1. Offer the lowest tier for free

 Offering the lowest tier of your program for free shows your customer you appreciate them and helps make all customers aware of your loyalty program.
 Sephora, Starbucks, Uber, and Marriott all offer qualification for the lowest tier at zero points.
-Once customers join the lowest tier, they could be more likely to try to get into a higher tier.
+Once customers join the lowest tier, they could be more likely to try to make it to the next level.

 Do you have any perks that you already offer to all customers, like holiday discounts?
-Frame it as loyalty perk to show people you care about keeping them as customers!
+Frame it as loyalty perk to show people you value their business!

 2. Break down the benefits of each tier on your website

-All of these brands also have a chart or diagram on their website that breaks down their loyalty tiers in an easy-to-understand way.
+All of these brands also have a chart or diagram on their website gives easy-to-understand breakdown.

 3. Clearly show how many points each member has